-Auditors review Peanuts liquor licence mix up
+Peanuts liquor licence now before reconfigured board, auditors flag changes in board minutes

 Auditors thought the new ratified minutes were taken inappropriately and not in accordance with their stated mandates.

-All board members except for one agreed that they came to the decision to grant the licence.
+All board members, except for one agreed, that they came to the decision to grant the licence.

-The lack of formal standard vote was considered a weakness in the boards proceedings.
+The lack of formal standard vote was considered a weakness in the Board’s proceedings.

 Add Comment